 There is nothing easier to help your eyes than wearing safety glasses.
 Protect them from impact from items such as racquetballs and hockey pucks, or pieces of yard matter when doing chores like weed whacking.
 Safety glasses are only geeky to those willing to lose their eyesight.
 We think you eye sight is worth protecting.

 We all stare at computer screens a lot these days.
 This can cause eyestrain, blurry vision, trouble focusing at distance, dry eyes, headaches, and neck and shoulder pain.
 Make sure your eyeglass or contact lens prescription is up to date for accurate close vision.
 If possible, have your eyes level with the top of your monitor, so that you look down slightly at the screen.
 Use a supportive chair that keeps you sitting straight upright with your feet flat on the floor.
 And give your eyes a rest — every 20 minutes, look away from your screen at objects at least 20 feet away.
 Also, get up at least every two hours and take a 15-minute break.

 See Dr. Sondheimer

 Even if you have excellent vision, everyone needs to visit an eye doctor such as Dr. Sondheimer regularly.
-This includes children.
+Everyone needs to care for their eyes, adults and children.
 You’ll not only find out your vision irregularities (and correct them); these visits are the way we catch diseases such as glaucoma that show no early symptoms.
 They can be caught early during a routine eye exam, when treatment can preclude permanent damage.